RodriguesJA/Cjejuni_Cattle_MI/README.md

 The work is a collaboration between the MDHHS and the [Manning Lab](https://manninglab.natsci.msu.edu/) at Michigan State University.

 ## Data Availability:
 *Campylobacter jejuni* sequences derived from cattle were deposited in NCBI under BioProject PRJNA1023301.
 BioProjects PRJNA305291, PRJNA368990, and PRJNA951423 contain *C.jejuni* sequences derived from humans.
 New MLSTs identified in this study have been deposited to [PubMLST](https://pubmlst.org/) with the designations of ST-13471.
-As the publication describes, Microreact Links are available to view the [phylogeographic analysis in Michigan]() and the [global ST-982 cg-MLST analysis]().

 ## Key Features:
 - Raw Data Management